-Distributions on the Units are established by the Board of Trustees and are subject to change at their discretion.
+Distributions on the Units are established by the Board and are subject to change at their discretion.
 While the REIT's distribution policy has been established pursuant to the Declaration of Trust and may only be changed with the approval of a majority of Unitholders, the actual amount of distributions paid in respect of the Units will depend upon numerous factors, all of which are susceptible to a number of risks and other factors beyond the control of the REIT.
 The market value of the Units may deteriorate if the REIT is unable to meet its distribution targets, and that deterioration could be significant.
-See "Distributions".
+See "Diastributions".
+On November 13, 2023 the REIT announced effective with the November 2023 distribution payable on December 15, 2023 to Unitholders of record on November 30, 2023, the redirection and reallocation of substantially all distribution amounts to purchase Units under the NCIB or through other acquisition programs.